 Most European uses of the technique for printing images on paper are covered by the art term woodcut, apart from the block-books produced mainly within the 15th century in India.

 There have been claims by several countries having block printing originated/developed in their country but several pieces of evidence have been found in India from ruins of ancient civilizations that date back thousand years.
-For Example Scraps of clothing found in the ruins of Mohenjo Daro, provide evidence that block printing was practiced in India in 3000 BCE.
+For Example Scraps of clothing found in the ruins of Mohenjo Daro, provide evidence that block printing on fabric was practiced in India in 3000 BCE.

 Since the 12th century, the art of Wooden Block Printing has flourished.
 The artistry flourished further with the receivable of royal patronage.
 Rajasthan and Surat in Gujarat became the important trading centers of printed textiles particularly in Block Print art.
 Today Block Printing has gained new heights by reaching the different corners of the world.